Particular/NServiceBus.AzureStorageQueues/README.md

 # NServiceBus.AzureStorageQueues

-This package enables the use of the Azure Storage Queues service as the underlying transport used by NServiceBus.
+NServiceBus.AzureStorageQueues enables the use of the Azure Storage Queues service as the underlying transport used by NServiceBus.

 It is part of the [Particular Service Platform](https://particular.net/service-platform), which includes [NServiceBus](https://particular.net/nservicebus) and tools to build, monitor, and debug distributed systems.